Updated: September 8, 2020

 Canada Emergency Wage Subsidy

 For eligible businesses and not-for-profits, the Canada Emergency Wage Subsidy (CEWS) program will subsidize 75% of the first $58,700 normally earned by employees (up to a maximum benefit of $847 per week).
-In order to qualify, businesses need to show a gross revenue decline of at least 15% in March and 30% in April and May of this year, compared to either the same month last year or an average of January and February 2020.
-The program period covers wages and salaries paid from March 15th to June 6th.
+In order to qualify, businesses need to show a gross revenue decline of at least 15% in March and 30% in April and subsequent months of this year, compared to either the same month last year (or an average of January and February 2020, in some cases).
+The program period covers wages and salaries paid from March 15th to November 21, 2020.

 The application window for the CEWS is now open.
 Businesses can apply through CRA My Business Account or a separate online application form.
 CRA has also created a calculator that allows an employer to figure out their subsidy amount.
 Before using the calculator, please ensure you have updated payroll data on hand for each of your employees (including the amount of EI premiums and CPP contributions you have paid on their behalf).